Picture and cover from Tony's book Amazon.Com

 For example, I remember going to Oklahoma City, Oklahoma, with Bryan, watching Tony's stride and gait.
 The purpose of the visit was to work with prosthetists to improve the prosthesis that Tony wore while running fast.
 Based on feedback and assessment from Bryan, during these tests, the prosthetists (those who made the artificial legs) improved the "artificial legs" that Tony and others ran on in competitions.
 By experimenting with and helping Tony, many other disabled athletes benefitted from these process improvements and new technologies.

 Perot, Bryan, and others in the prosthetics industry shared these newfound

 improvements freely with the veterans' community.
 Mr. Perot loved American Veterans

 and spent a lifetime helping Veterans in any way he could.
 He was a man of

 action, not just words.
 Sharing what we all learned at no personal gain was his character when working with veterans.

 If Mr. Perot had not sponsored Tony, it is unlikely that the improvements of that era would have happened in the same ways.
-Bryan, in essence, was a pioneer in helping not only world-class athletes but also everyday disabled athletes and veterans who indirectly benefitted from those running bio-mechanical sessions testing out new prosthesis devices.
+Bryan, in essence, was a pioneer in helping world-class athletes and everyday disabled athletes and veterans who indirectly benefitted from those running bio-mechanical sessions testing out new prosthesis devices.
 Mr. Perot was a master at getting the word out about any positive effects that helped veterans.